NixOS/nix.dev/source/tutorials/dev-environment.md

 requests) and [`jq`] (utility to parse and format JSON documents).
 Both of them are not Python packages and they are not part of the Python ecosystem.

-If we went with Python's [virtualenv], it is not possible to have these utilities to be a part of the development environment without additional manual steps.
+If we went with Python's [virtualenv], it would not be possible to add these utilities to the development environment without additional manual steps.

 [`curl`]: https://curl.se
 [`jq`]: https://stedolan.github.io/jq/